ChrstphrHll/npc_gen/students/Shenai Inqoul.md

 # Shenai Inqoul
 ---
 ### Description
-- Tiefling Monk from Aldercrown Empire
+- Tiefling Monk from Magmus Centerhold
 - 2nd year Assault student in Burk
-- shoulder length straight black hair that's well kept, Deep Blue eyes, and Olive skin
+- short frizzy dark red hair that's plain, Deep Blue eyes, and Olive skin
 - Is Intrepid and Immature, and has Pessimism as their ideal

 ### Organizations